psoukie/psoukie.github.io/_notes/intelligence-in-ai.md

 The contrast between AI in chess and language vividly illustrates these arguments:

-Seventy years after his invention, Turing would likely have been thrilled by the mastery, deep understanding, and even artistry in chess exhibited by AlphaZero.[^alphazero] (Now running on Tensor Processing Units instead of paper.)
+Seventy years after his invention, Turing would likely have been thrilled by the mastery, deep understanding, and even artistry in chess exhibited by AlphaZero.[^alphazero] (And running on Tensor Processing Units instead of paper.)
 Yet, despite my admiration for AlphaZero’s elegant design and innovative play, I perceive its evaluations as outputs of a sophisticated tool.

 In contrast, using ChatGPT&nbsp;4 for feedback on my article’s structure manifests as a different experience.
 This, even though AlphaZero’s grasp of chess surpasses any human, while essentially the opposite is true of LLMs and humans in the language domain.[^open]